Heating Honey – Everything You Need to Know

 It is important to appreciate the fact that sugars come in many forms.
 As for nectar, it is rich in fructose and glucose and may have some traces of maltose and sucrose.
 The main sugar types that affect crystallization are fructose and glucose.
 Honey that has more fructose than glucose will not crystallize easily.
 The type with higher glucose levels than fructose on the other hand will granulate within a short time.

 Honeybees that forage on clover, dandelion, alfalfa, lavender, and oilseed rape produce honey that easily solidifies.
 Tree nectar is rich in fructose and thus slower to crystallize.
-Some of the plants that help produce honey that does not easily granulate include: gallberry, sourwood, tupelo, avocado, acacia, sourwood, black locust, and maple.
+Some of the plants that help produce honey that does not easily granulate include gallberry, sourwood, tupelo, avocado, acacia, sourwood, black locust, and maple.
 This list is however not restrictive.
 It is difficult to predict the speed of crystallization since bees forage on almost every plant within an area.

 Raw honey is the best form of honey and is usually 98% pure.
 It is rich in all potent ingredients and cannot be compared to processed honey.
 The recommended heat level for honey whenever required is room temperature or 95º F (35 ºC).
 This level is similar to the level of temperature within the beehive.

 It is very tempting to use a microwave to remove crystals from honey.
-But is it really safe or effective.
+But is it really safe or effective?
 Well, it is effective since it will get the job done.
 Unfortunately, this is not a good way of eliminating crystals in honey.
 The microwave usually boils and explodes the water molecules in any product placed inside it.
 No wonder you are always advised to add some water if you need to cook anything using the microwave.

-The use of the microwave as a way of decrystalizing honey has a negative effect on the product.
+The use of the microwave as a way of decrystallizing honey has a negative effect on the product.
 The microwave will destroy all the beneficial enzymes found in honey and ultimately destroy the properties of honey needless to say it alters its flavor as well.
 The ultimate product will be a liquid sweetener that is far from raw honey.
-Therefore, the microwave should be your no-go zones if you want to eliminate crystals in honey.
+Therefore, the microwave should be your no-go zone if you want to eliminate crystals in honey.
 Choose other methods of warming honey so that you will enjoy its benefits.

 Getting back to our question, should one therefore heat honey or not?
 Well, the answer to that is a sure YES when you understand exactly how to heat it.
 Remember the honey within a hive never crystallizes since it is kept within the right temperatures thanks to the bees who naturally understand temperature regulation.
 The same can be emulated by using the Powerblanket Honey Warming Bee Blanket.
-This product helps keep honey within the temperature level similar to that within a bee hive.
+This product helps keep honey within a temperature level similar to that within a bee hive.
 This product is easy to use and comes with low-heating thermostats that ensure the honey is never overheated.
 You will also find it easy to use it since it fits well with most of the containers used for honey storage.
-The bee blanket is certainly the best solutions for heating honey.
+The bee blanket is certainly the best solution for heating honey.

 References